A single-domain approach for modeling flow in and around porous media applied to buoyant reacting plume formation and ignition: Results and discussion

 In this section, we examine the formation of buoyant reacting plumes, a situation that can occur in the burning of solid fuels or natural fires when a vegetation layer is heated from below in the absence of a forced flow.
-We consider a two-dimensional square domain of the side length $40H$, with a porous region at the bottom, as depicted in Fig.~\ref{domain}.
+We consider a two-dimensional square domain of side length $40H$, with a porous region at the bottom, as depicted in Fig.~\ref{domain}.
 The grid size is 400$\times$400; we performed tests to ensure the domain size was sufficiently large and the flow was not affected by the boundaries.
 All boundaries are impermeable and adiabatic except for the lower boundary of the porous layer where temperature (\SI{900}{\kelvin}) is imposed at the center region.
 We assume the porous layer has a chemical composition similar to that of pine wood and the same structure as the one in Section~\ref{subsec:channel}.
-Since the focus of this analysis is not accurately capturing the ignition time, for simplicity we use a one-step pyrolysis model of pine wood \cite{lautenberger2009}.
+Since the focus of this analysis is not accurately capturing the ignition time, for simplicity we use a one-step pyrolysis model of pine wood \cite{lautenberger2009}, however, the model is generally capable of incorporating detailed chemical kinetics, as demonstrated in the previous section.
+We also neglect radiation heat transfer in these simulations, as it is not our focus here and Appendix~\ref{radiation} shows that it contributes relatively little to heat transfer for these problems.{revTwo}

 Figure~\ref{snapshots} shows the evolution of variables of interest (gas temperature and mass fraction of fuel).
 In the initial stages, the boundary between the hot and cold fluids begins to form a bubble-spike; subsequently, it evolves into symmetrical mushroom-like flow structures before losing symmetry and reaching a state of chaotic behavior.
 Some of these patterns resemble the characteristics of the classical Rayleigh--Taylor flow instability.
-This situation occurs when the density discontinuity between the two fluids is unstable to small perturbations which grow in time due to the accumulation of vorticity.
+This situation occurs when the density discontinuity between the two fluids is unstable to small perturbations, which grow in time due to the accumulation of vorticity.
 To determine the origins of these observations, we next analyze the vorticity dynamics.